An endoscopy is a procedure that uses imaging to evaluate the organs and tissues of your body, including your gastrointestinal (GI) tract.

 The Food and Drug Administration (FDA) first approved capsule endoscopy for use in 2001.
 You may also see the procedure called wireless capsule endoscopy or video capsule endoscopy.

 Capsule endoscopy uses a tiny wireless camera to capture pictures of your GI tract.
-The camera that’s used for the procedure is located in a small capsule that’s shaped like a pill.
+The camera used for the procedure is located in a small capsule shaped like a pill.

 When you swallow the capsule, the camera inside of it begins a journey through your GI tract.
-During this time, the camera takes thousands of pictures.
+During this time, it takes thousands of pictures.
 These pictures are transmitted to a recording device that you wear around your waist.

 Although it can be used to visualize many parts of the GI tract, capsule endoscopy is particularly useful for looking at the small intestine.
-This is because the small intestine is difficult to access using more conventional endoscopy techniques.
+It is most often used to look for the source of bleeding if an upper endoscopy and colonoscopy have been performed, but come back negative.

 Let’s walk through what happens when you have a capsule endoscopy.